jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 When the preprocessing is finished you export the mesh and cfd settings.
 Doublecklick on `CFDAnalysis/CfdSolver` and execute the `Write`-Button inside the FreeCAD-Tasks

-These commands will write text files to the subfolder `case` into the directory specified in the CfdOF-Plugin-Settings.
+These commands will write text files to the subfolder `case` into the directory specified in the CfdOF-Plugin-Settings, similar to `meshCase`.

 .2.
 CFD meshing: create a mesh
 ----------------------------------------------------------
 The geometry creation and meshing setup is already prepared in the previous section with Freecad.
-Therefore you can now create the mesh based on the text and stl-files in the folder `meshCase` with:
+Therefore you can now create the mesh based on the text and stl-files in the folder `meshCase`.
+For this step you have to enter the WSL or Linux terminal and execute:

     cd meshCase
     ./Allmesh